 - The archer Houyi once shot down the nine suns that were overheating the earth, and was given the elixir of immortality as a reward.
 However, he wanted to share it with his wife Chang'e, but (depending on the version) she drank it herself/was forced to drink it, and fled to the moon to escape her husband.

 - Historically, a common pursuit of Chinese alchemists during the imperial period was the attempted creation of an elixir which would grant eternal life if drunk.
+This research instead led to a lot of people dying:

 - Hindu Mythology: According to Hindu myth, Amrita — the nectar of life that grants immortality to those who drink it — was created when the gods and demons churned the ocean with a mountain, using the king of the nagas as a rope to move the peak.
 Amrita was brought to the surface by the churning, and the gods drunk it and obtained eternal life.
 The demons would have drunk it as well, but the gods managed to trick them and deny them the elixir of immortality.